-- Be proactive.
-Don't wait to respond to a resident or prospective resident initiate the contact! - 2.
+- 1. Be proactive.
+Don't wait to respond to a resident or prospective resident-initiate the contact and ask for a positive review! - 2.
 Respond to all online comments-negative and positive, anonymous or signed-or at least inform your manager of the need to respond. - 3.
 Maintain an active positive community image through public and volunteer service. - 4.
 Consider using third-party services that will provide regular text and email messages to keep your residents proactively informed of property events and areas of interest. - 5.
 Actively use your online resident portal for maintenance requests, announcing events and general communications with residents. - 6.
 Use your Internet Listing Service (ILS) or other advertisers to sell your brand with fresh and timely content. - 7.
-Post (or provide posts) daily to all active review and reputation sites to keep positive communication lines open. - 8.
-When responding online, communicate calmly and professionally.

-- 9. When responding to a negative post: Apologize, express the need for details, reassure the person of your commitment to quality, request personal contact in order to assist the person further. - 10.
-When responding to a positive post: Thank the person, comment on specific details of their post (this makes them feel that you read it carefully and reinforces the positive thoughts for other readers!), reassure the person of your commitment to quality, offer continued communication with the person.
+Post (or provide posts) frequently to all active review and reputation sites to keep positive communication lines open that add value. - 8.
+When responding online, communicate calmly and professionally. - 9.
+When responding to a negative post: Empathize, reassure the person of your commitment to quality and request personal contact in order to assist the person further off line. - 10 When responding to a positive post: Thank the person, comment on specific details of their post (this makes them feel that you read it carefully and reinforces the positive thoughts for other readers!), reassure the person of your commitment to quality, offer continued communication with the person.
+Be timely (in accordance with company policy).